Ellenbrook Primary School Priorities 2018 – 2020

 2. Non-Academic: Wellbeing in the school community.

-TEACHERS AT ELLENBROOK INDEPENDENT PRIMARY SCHOOL EXPLICITLY INSTRUCT STUDENTS USING THESE PROGRAMS
+TEACHERS AT ELLENBROOK PRIMARY SCHOOL EXPLICITLY INSTRUCT STUDENTS USING THESE PROGRAMS

 1. Early Literacy